liu-qilong/liu-qilong.github.io/contents/note/how-computers-really-work.md

   `AND` `OR` `NOT` `XOR`
   `NAND` = `NOT` `AND`
   `NOR` = `NOT` `OR`
-  All with an associated _truth table_ to define its behavior
+  All with associated _truth tables_ to define its behavior

 ### Digital circuits